michaelramirez0403/Catminator/README.md

 • Proper separation of responsibilities per MVVM architecture.<br />
 • Pure programmatically, no Storyboard. <br />
 • Applied proper threading.<br />

+Instruction to download:<br />
+• Download the code by clicking "code" button in the repository and select download zip.<br />
+• Double click the zip file and tap the folder Catminator-master and then double click the Catminator.xcworkspace<br />
+• Run in simulator.<br />
+• Run in device: First change the bundle identifier by your own bundle identifier in the General section of the app.<br />

 Screens for UI Design<br />